petrovs12/PublicPersonalKnowledgeBase/vault/learning.Priming.md

 **Try to ask deep questions as you go, even if you don't know the wods.
 Try to guess possible answers/ideas.**

+Focus on the conceptual understanding, ignoring the stuff that makes no sense.

+Go back and forth between pages.

+As long as you feel like you're learning, should feel pretty happy with that by itself.

+Go trough the pages briefly to finish the priming...

+Doesn't really work with math (?)